 |End EPA state/local grants||4.1|

 Each subsidy causes damage to the economy through the required taxation.
-And each subsidy generates a bureaucracy, spawns lobby groups, and encourages more people to demand hand-outs.
+And each subsidy generates a bureaucracy, spawns lobby groups, and encourages even more people to demand government hand-outs.
 Individuals, businesses, and nonprofit groups that become hooked on federal subsidies essentially become tools of the state.
-They lose their independence, have less incentive to innovate, and will likely shy away from criticizing the government and its failures.
+They lose their independence, have less incentive to innovate, and shy away from criticizing the government and its failures.

 Table 2 includes cuts to subsidies in agriculture, commerce, energy, housing, foreign aid, and other activities.
 Those cuts would not eliminate all of the unjustified subsidies in the budget, but they would be a good start.
 Government subsidies are like an addictive drug, undermining America's traditions of individual reliance, voluntary charity, and entrepreneurialism.